izumiando/BacPoSSR/README.md

 from third-party R packages.
-The *plotMultCompAnalysis* function formats the input data (feature matrix and group assignments) and utilizes the *MCA* function from the `FactoMineR` package to conduct Multiple Component Analysis and the *fviz_mca_ind* function from the `factoextra` package to plot the results.
+The *plotMultCompAnalysis* function formats the input data (feature matrix and group assignments) and utilizes the *MCA* function from the `FactoMineR` package to conduct Multiple Component Analysis, the *fviz_mca_ind* function from the `factoextra` package to plot the results, and *ggsave* from the `ggplot2` package to save the image.
 The *filterProcAnalysis* function filters the input feature matrix based on the Procrustes distances of each feature, computed by conducting the analysis on the features against the phenotype data.
 The function utilizes the *procrustes* function from the `vegan` package to conduct the Procrustes Analysis.
 The code to computate of the distances and to do the actual filtering was written by